Tech-at-DU/React-Redux-Tetris-Tutorial/P08-Actions-and-Reducers/readme.md

 1. Building a timer system
 1. Implementing Game Over and Restart

-The game will use Redux to store the state of the application.
+The game will use Redux and Redux Toolkit to store the state of the application.
 The game board, the next block, whether the game is playing or paused, and the game score are all part of the application state.

 The game will respond to a range of actions that you need to define.
-Actions will be handled by various components, but this won't effect how you define actions since React-Redux will connect actions to any component.
+Actions will be issued by various components to do things like play and pause the game and move and rotate blocks.

+Reducers handle the actions to update the application state.

+Application state determines what is actually displayed.
+When application is updated all of the components will redraw themselves.

 # Overview of Game Actions